London property no longer looks so safe

 Yields for some Mayfair properties are under 4 percent.
 They are below 3 percent for the Rolex store under the One Hyde Park luxury flat scheme in Knightsbridge.
 That compares to a longer term trend of about 5 percent in the wider West End district.

-"We don't believe there is good value in prime central London and are selling to reinvest elsewhere," said Richard Gwilliam, head of property research at PRUPIM, a real estate investment arm of British insurer Prudential (PRU.L) that has about 15 billion pounds under management.
+"We don't believe there is good value in prime central London and are selling to reinvest elsewhere," said Richard Gwilliam, head of property research at PRUPIM, a real estate investment arm of British insurer Prudential that has about 15 billion pounds ($24 billion) under management.

 With signs of some half-full or vacant buildings starting to drop rents, that could also hurt values.
 A succession of job cuts announced by banks have added to concerns over demand.